 What ‘inside’ and ‘in’ means is no simple question.
 The simple ‘in’ of a skin envelope assumes a merely positional space in which a line or plane divides into an ‘outside’ and an ‘in.’
 But the ground pressure is exerted not just on the sole of the foot but all the way up into the leg and the body.
 From almost any single bone of some animal paleontologists can derive not just the rest of the body but also the kind of environment and terrain in which the animal lived.
 In breathing, oxygen enters the bloodstream-environment and goes all the way into the cells.
 The body is in the environment but the environment is also in the body, and is the body.— Gendlin (1998, I)

-In any case, such an observer will see this coupling as a relationship between the subject organism's Umwelt and the Innenwelt constituted by its ‘inner’ states of feeling, intention and cognition.
+Such an observer will see an organism's behavior as a relationship between the subject's Umwelt and the Innenwelt constituted by its ‘inner’ dynamics of feeling, intention and cognition.
 As structures, Umwelt and Innenwelt are complementary, each defined by its relations with the other.
-The cognitive aspect of this is a modeling or mapping relation, the organism's Umwelt being that face of the external world which its own embodiment enables it to map.
-The interplay between this model and the animal's intentions constitute its experience of the world, most of it seen by the subject as the world and not as itself.
+The interplay between the two constitutes the organism's experience of the world, most of it seen by the subject as the world and not as itself.
 From this point of view ‘all experience is subjective’ (Bateson 1979, 33) – it's always somebody's experience.
-Biosemiotically, though, experience can also be seen as the mapping of Umwelt into Innenwelt reciprocally coupled with the projection of Innenwelt onto Umwelt, or the inner surface of the perceptual bubble reflecting the subject's way of seeing.
+Biosemiotically, though, experience can also be seen from the outside as the mapping of Umwelt into Innenwelt reciprocally coupled with the projection of Innenwelt onto Umwelt, or the inner surface of the perceptual bubble reflecting the subject's way of seeing.
 (Chapter 9 will explore this further as the modeling relation.)

 When you see this as a transparent 3-dimensional object, do you see it from slightly above or slightly below?
 If your brain works in the usual way, you see it one way or the other.
 The front and back ‘faces’ appear to change places as you stare at it, your view flipping from one perspective to the other.
 Each view is a complete form or Gestalt (a term lifted from German by psychologists), and the flip is a ‘gestalt switch.’
 When you flip the first-person view from outward- to inward-looking, or vice versa, the world turns inside out.

 We generally become self-conscious only when our interaction with the world has already been interrupted.
 In the normal ongoing practiception cycle (to be explored in Chapter 9), you are minimally conscious of your body (that is, of the body seen by others as you).
-The body at its most transparent – as it is for the player immersed in the flow of the game, for instance – does not appear as an object at all, and what happens appears ‘out there’ in real spacetime.
+The player immersed in the flow of the game, for instance, does not perceive her body as an object.

 The tennis player learns how to be guided by perception so that the approaching ball is transferred to a designated position in the opposite court.
-Indeed, there is evidence that motor-perceptual learning that concerns distal events of this kind is more primitive than motor-perceptual learning that concerns merely motions of the organism's own body.The view from within sees the world (the Umwelt) as animated; in other words the actual body is the world where the action is, not the contents of the skin-bag seen by somebody else.
-But insofar as the system can view itself from within, it sees the everchanging world as the object of that subject's attention and perception.— Ruth Millikan (2004, 199-200)
+Indeed, there is evidence that motor-perceptual learning that concerns distal events of this kind is more primitive than motor-perceptual learning that concerns merely motions of the organism's own body.The enactive subject of experience is the actual bodymind, not the contents of the skin-bag seen by somebody else.
+Insofar as the system can view itself from within, it sees the everchanging world as the object of that subject's attention.— Ruth Millikan (2004, 199-200)

-Your Innenwelt is a semiotic system and therefore a single sign, with your Umwelt as its object, and the conduct of your life as its interpretant.
+Taken as a whole, your Innenwelt is a semiotic system, a complex sign having your Umwelt as its object and the conduct of your life as its interpretant.

-An ‘experience’ that you can think or talk about cannot be your present experience, just as a physical object that you see outside the window cannot be your experience of seeing.
-An ‘experience’ of yours, when seen or imagined from the outside (whether by somebody else or by your own remembering), can only appear as a process, or at least an event.
+An “experience” that you can think or talk about cannot be your present experience, just as an object that you see outside the window cannot be your experience of seeing.
+An “experience” of yours, when seen or imagined from the outside (whether by somebody else or by your own remembering), can only appear as a process, or a move in the game of life.
 What appears from the outside as a semiotic process or event appears from the inside as immediate experience – but only so long as you don't think about it, or try to describe, imagine, remember or name it: as soon as you do that, the experience is gone, and in its place is the object of a new sign, a new nexus in the flow of semiosis.

 The difference in usage between the mythic and the mythical corresponds to a distinction (pointed out by Northrop Frye) between the imaginative and the imaginary: the former is ‘culturally significant’ while the latter is factually untrue.
 But the fact is that a story, or a theory, has to be imagined, has to appear as an image, before any question of its truth can arise; and some culturally significant beliefs are too deeply enbedded in our guidance systems to be empirically testable.
 A genuinely mythic narrative can be a turning sign because it connects more directly with the deeper levels of intent than a factual history does.

 It is only when a myth is accepted as an imaginative story that it is really believed in.
 As a story, a myth becomes a model of human experience, and its relation to that experience becomes a confronting and present experience.— Frye (1980, 29)

-The universe is the true Adam, the creation the true fall; and as we have never blamed our mythical first parent very much, in spite of the disproportionate consequences of his sin, because we felt that he was but human and that we, in his place, might have sinned too, so we may easily forgive our real ancestor, whose connatural sin we are from moment to moment committing, since it is only the necessary rashness of venturing to be without fore-knowing the price or the fruits of existence.You forgive Adam's sin because you know that without venturing into existence, or Secondness, you would have nothing to know and nobody to know you.
-Because ‘you’ were thus left behind as a fragment lost in the cosmos, the mediator Thirdness comes to the rescue with with the mirror-vision of mutuality intimated by the Bhagavad-Gita:— Santayana, The Life of Reason, Vol. 3, Chapter X
+The universe is the true Adam, the creation the true fall; and as we have never blamed our mythical first parent very much, in spite of the disproportionate consequences of his sin, because we felt that he was but human and that we, in his place, might have sinned too, so we may easily forgive our real ancestor, whose connatural sin we are from moment to moment committing, since it is only the necessary rashness of venturing to be without fore-knowing the price or the fruits of existence.We forgive our real ancestor because we sense that without venturing into the Secondness of existence, we would have nothing to know and nobody to know us.
+We fall into fragments lost in the cosmos, but the mediator Thirdness comes to the rescue with with the mirror-vision of mutuality intimated by the Bhagavad-Gita:— Santayana, The Life of Reason, Vol. 3, Chapter X

 They live in wisdom who see themselves in all and all in them.— Bhagavad-Gita 2.55 (Easwaran)

 In short, myth, science and philosophy agree that the world really is both inside and out.
 The subject and object of experience are two faces of a single coin, as it were, and not really separate, any more than mind and matter are separate.
-Peirce, in an 1892 article in the Monist, put it this way:
+Peirce, in an 1892 article in the Monist, said this about matter: